thorimur/queueboard-core/ARCHITECTURE.md

 - `state_evolution.py` has unit tests in the file `test_state_evolution.py`: running either `python3 test_state_evolution.py` or `nose` will run them

 Changes to just `dashboard.py` can be tested using the JSON files in the `test` directory.
+(Since August 2025, the workflows also produce a third test JSON file, but passing only two works just as well.)
 Doing so requires a one-time set-up step: create a copy of the two relevant test files in the top-level directory.
 For instance, you can run `ln test/all-open-PRs-1.json all-open-PRs-1.json && ln test/all-open-PRs-2.json all-open-PRs-2.json`.
 (Another option is simply copying over these files.)
 Once this is done, you can run `python3 dashboard.py all-open-PRs-1.json all-open-PRs-2.json` (in the top-level directory) to execute the script.
 If you just want to test everything still works, you're done.
 Caution: to view the generated file, make sure to read the file in the top-level directory (otherwise, the .css file is not found.)